| | |

 Custard and dough ingredients

-• Instant yeast or active dry yeast.
+• Instant yeast or active dried yeast.

-• Granulated white sugar.
-Adds a little sweetness to the dough.
+• Granulated white sugar: Adds a little sweetness to the dough.

-• Whole milk – For the creamy custard and the doughnut dough.
+• Whole milk: For the creamy custard and the doughnut dough.

-• Vanilla pod, extract or paste: Use whatever you have!
+• Vanilla pod, extract, or paste: Use whatever you have.

-• Salt
+• Salt.

-• Cornstarch – To thicken the custard filling.
+• Cornstarch: To thicken the custard filling.

 Method